North Side Gang: Prohibition

 With the start of Prohibition, the members of the North Side Gang quickly took control of the existing breweries and distilleries in the North Side of Chicago.
 This gave them a near monopoly on the local supply of real beer and high quality whiskey; their rivals only had supplies of rotgut liquor and moonshine.
 Based on the North Clark Street restaurant McGovern's Saloon and Café, the North Side Gang would soon control the working-class neighborhoods of the 42nd and 43rd Wards within months.
 They controlled a section of downtown that went from Madison street to the Chicago river, eastwards to Lake Michigan.
 In addition to bootlegging, the gang continued to burglarize local stores and warehouses and run illegal gambling operations.
 Unlike the rival Chicago Outfit, however, they refused to traffic in prostitution.

+William F. Schofield's Flower Shop, and the apartment above the store, served as the North Side Gang's downtown headquarters.
+This building was located at 738 N. State St., across the street from Holy Name Cathedral.
+O'Banion himself often worked at the shop, taking up floral arrangement as a personal hobby.

 O'Banion strengthened his political protection by assisting his politician friends in committing election fraud.
 He also ran a publicity campaign in the North Side, with large-scale donations to orphanages and charities as well as food and loans to the poor and unemployed.

 The old hostility between Irish and Italian gangs, combined with O'Banion's refusal to sell portions of North Side distilleries to the South Siders, raised tension between the North and South Siders.
 During several meetings arranged by Torrio, O'Banion would often insult the Italians.
 O'Banion also secretly hijacked South Side beer shipments and sold them back to their owners.
 However, the North Side Gang also ran into trouble with other ethnic gangs; in 1921, O'Banion shot Ragen's Colts member Davy "Yiddles" Miller after he insulted a North Sider at a local opera.